-Connecticut has had its share of diverse nicknames over the course of its nearly 400 years of recorded history — some more flattering than others!
+Connecticut has had its share of diverse nicknames over the course of its nearly 400 years of recorded history — some of them more flattering than others.

 During the American Revolution, the colony and soon-to-be state of Connecticut became known as “The Provisions State” because of its outsized contributions of both men and supplies to the Continental Army.
-Connecticut was home to several crucial munitions depots for the Continental Army throughout the duration of the war, and its governor, Jonathan Trumbull, happened to be the only governor out of thirteen who was openly committed to the Patriot cause at the start of the war.
+Connecticut was home to several crucial munitions depots for the Continental Army throughout the duration of the war, and its governor, Jonathan Trumbull, was the only governor of the thirteen American colonies who was openly committed to the Patriot cause at the start of the war.
 This meant that Connecticut was in the unique position of having a government that could actively help coordinate and support troop recruitment and supply efforts.

-Finally, On April 8, 1959, the Connecticut General Assembly voted on “The Constitution State” as the state’s official nickname.
-The phrase, an ode to the state’s colonial history, is a reference to the Fundamental Orders of Connecticut, a compact between some of Connecticut’s earliest European settlers written in 1639 and one of the first written constitutions in recorded history.
+Finally, on April 8, 1959, the Connecticut General Assembly voted on “The Constitution State” as the state’s official nickname.
+The phrase, an ode to the state’s colonial history, is a reference to the Fundamental Orders of Connecticut: a compact between some of Connecticut’s earliest European settlers written in 1639 and one of the first written constitutions in recorded history.
 The official appellation has decorated countless pins, license plates, coins, and souvenirs ever since.
 A nickname befitting a state rich in history became law, today in Connecticut history.

 “Connecticut’s Nicknames,” Connecticut State Library